Jalle19/eda-modbus-bridge/README.md

   state require a restart of the unit to resume normal operation.
 However, the unit cannot be restarted via Modbus (at least not officially), so it's best to acknowledge such alarms manually.

+* Some readings may be nonsensical depending on the exact ventilation unit used, e.g. "Exhaust air temperature (before heat recovery)" can erroneously show -40 °C.

 ## Troubleshooting

 See [docs/CONNECTION.md](./docs/CONNECTION.md)